Lestat86/sessions-prompts-viewer/README.md

 1. Create a new provider in `src/lib/providers/`
 2. Implement the `IProvider` interface from `src/types/providers.ts`
 3. Register it in `src/lib/providers/index.ts`

-## Limitations

-- Read-only: This is a viewer, not an editor
-- Local only: Reads from local directories on the machine running the server
-- No authentication: Anyone with access to the server can view all sessions

 ## License